 For example, output for the below program is 10, i.e., the value returned by f() is not dependent on who is calling it (Like g() calls it and has a x with value 20). f() always returns the value of global variable x.

-To sum up in static scoping the compiler first searches in the current block, then in the surrounding blocks successively and finally in the global variables.
+To sum up in static scoping the compiler first searches in the current block, then in global variables, then in successively smaller scopes.

 With dynamic scope, a global identifier refers to the identifier associated with the most recent environment, and is uncommon in modern languages.
 In technical terms, this means that each identifier has a global stack of bindings and the occurrence of a identifier is searched in the most recent binding.